ayushmeshram22/Building-an-Elastic-SIEM-Lab/README.md

 # SIEM Log Monitoring & Threat Detection

-Building an Elastic SIEM Lab
+Building an Elastic SIEM Lab && splunk labs
 Overview

 This project is all about creating a hands-on Security Information and Event Management (SIEM) lab using Elastic SIEM and a Kali Linux VM.
 The idea is to collect and analyze logs from a system, visualize them on dashboards, and get alerts for specific security events.
 We’ll generate some sample security events using Nmap scans and forward them to Elastic for monitoring.